 Make child identity theft prevention a habit

 Think of identity theft prevention as a family protection habit.
-Consider the following tips:
+You can protect your children from identity theft by considering the following tips:

 - Only share your child’s personal information, especially sensitive data like their Social Security number, when absolutely necessary